jdormansteele/BMP280-WeeWX/README.md

     <pre># groupmod -U weewx -a i2c</pre>
     as root and then rebooting.
   </li>
-  <li>Confirm that the I2C interface works as follows.
+  <li>Confirm that the I2C interface works by using the following command.
   <pre>$ i2cdetect -y 1
      0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f
 00:                         -- -- -- -- -- -- -- --